lpinter/NiceWeather/NiceWeather/Properties/LatestChangelog.md

-### Version 1.0.1
+### Version 1.0.2
-- Updated the spelling of the toggle captions on the Options page.
+- Remove the snow, clouds and fog when the city loads if the toggles are already set that way.